-The Company entrusts the Independent Auditors to provide advisory and guidance services concerning the preparation of Annual Reports.
+The Company entrusts the Independent Auditors to provide translation services concerning the preparation of Annual Reports and to issue comfort letters for bond offering.

 4. Decision Making Policy for Dismissal or Non-reappointment of Independent Auditors

 It is the policy of the Company that if the Independent Auditors fall under any of the dismissal events listed in the items of Article 340, Paragraph 1 of the Companies Act, the Audit & Supervisory Board shall remove those Independent Auditors with the consents of all Audit & Supervisory Board Members.
 In this case, an Audit & Supervisory Board Member appointed by the Audit & Supervisory Board shall report on the decision of dismissal and its reasons at the first General Meeting of Shareholders convened after the dismissal.